Typographic Details - Using Correct Spaces and Punctuation

 Non-breaking space

 Use a non-breaking space to keep words together on the same line.
+This prevents awkward line breaks between closely related elements, such as labels and numbers.

 Page 2.